evansopilo/authbird/README.md

 - Copy/rename `local.settings.sample.json` to `local.settings.json`.
 - Provide authentication parameters:
   - MONGODB_CONNECTION_URI

-[Add-in Only auth](https://go.spflow.com/auth/strategies/addin) is used as a sample.

 - Start the local server with `func start` in the `functions/` folder
 - Navigate to one of the URL endpoints printed in the console